-If the incubation is successful, chicks could be hatched by late-May to early June.
+If the incubation is successful, chicks will hatch by May to early June.
 It takes around 38-42 days for the eggs to hatch.
 New chicks in our penguin colony would make this the seventh consecutive year of hatchings!

 Typically, the penguins have the same mate each nesting season.
-Males attract mates by “braying” like donkeys; when a female responds he walks around her in a circle patting her with his flippers.
-Mated pairs can be seen hitting bill tips together to bond.
+Males attract mates by “braying” like donkeys; when a female responds, he walks around her in a circle patting her with his flippers.
+Mated pairs will also hit their bill tips together to bond.

 Once chicks arrive, they’ll be hidden for their first few weeks, keeping warm and safe beneath their parents.
-The chicks will periodically emerge for feedings, when the parents give them regurgitated fish they’ve already eaten.
+The chicks will periodically emerge for feedings when the parents give them a “seafood slushie” (regurgitated fish) they’ve already eaten.

-The hatching of penguin chicks through the zoo’s participation in the Association of Zoos’ & Aquariums’ Species Survival Plan® (SSP) managed breeding program for Magellanic penguins.
-Magellanic penguins are native to the South American shores of Argentina, Chile, Uruguay and Brazil.
-They are threatened in the wild by a number of factors, including the proliferation of plastics in the ocean, spills of oil and other hazardous materials, and overfishing.
+The hatching of penguin chicks is possible through the zoo’s participation in the Association of Zoos & Aquariums’ Species Survival Plan® (SSP) managed breeding program for Magellanic penguins.
+Magellanic penguins are native to the South American shores of Argentina, Chile, Uruguay, and Brazil.
+Several factors threaten them in the wild, including the proliferation of plastics in the ocean, spills of oil and other hazardous materials, and overfishing.